jeongsang-ryu/2026ifac-roboracer/en/rules.md

   10. _Battery_:
     **4s LiPo battery** or **3S or lower**.
 Only one 4S battery or lower cell combinations allowed (e.g., 2s + 2s allowed).
   11. _Detection Box_:
-    Vehicles must be easily detectable by opponents' LiDAR.
+    Vehicles must be easily detectable by opponent's LiDAR.
 Therefore, vehicles must occupy at least **12×12cm** space on all horizontal planes between **10-30cm** from the ground.
   12. _Foam Bumper_:
     Bumpers must be soft to minimize damage.
 These two components (detection box and foam bumper) must be attached when there are two or more vehicles on the track.
   13. _Other Sensors_: